BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/ingestion_with_glue.md

 In this lab we will:

-1. Create IAM role needed for the rest of the labs.
+1. Create IAM roles needed for the rest of the labs.
-2. Configure a Glue crawler accessing the raw data.
-3. Transform the files into Apache Parquet format (https://parquet.apache.org/) using Glue jobs.
+2. Transform the files into Apache Parquet format (https://parquet.apache.org/) using Glue jobs.

 ### Configure Permissions